 The local right to determine their destiny (K.S.A.82a-1020).
 Local groundwater is local water storage that is best governed locally for efficient management, investment and enjoyment of groundwater services.
 Local governance requires the will to manage and sustain local storage with significant assistance from many partners in the public interest.
 Water is the key resource for the present and future prosperity of all.
 There are other resources which may mean the difference between wealth and poverty, such as oil or gas, but none is like water as a fundamental necessity for our existence and nearly all other economic development.
 Ultimately, all water supply depends on precipitation, storage and transportation.
 Available groundwater storage near water use projects has been the predominant source of water for district members that will continue into the future as new ways to use, manage and conserve water are employed.
 The extent of the future supply depends in large part on the management program activity implemented today.

 Groundwater governance framework.
 In addition to a written report describing the characteristics of the district and the nature and methods of dealing with groundwater supply problems within the district, the Southwest Kansas Groundwater Management District No. 3 (GMD3) Management Program document is intended to provide a local groundwater governance framework over the supply and services from this critical and declining natural resource.
-This framework is intended to be a basis for identified formal and informal policy norms and practices locally adopted to manage the district groundwater resources to best protect the equities, investments, and resource services dependent on available usable groundwater today and for the future.
+This framework provides a basis for identified formal and informal policy norms and practices locally adopted to manage the district groundwater resources to best protect the equities, investments, and resource services dependent on available usable groundwater today and for the future.

 Any update of the GMD3 management program document should address inter-disciplinary issues of groundwater resource governance, efficient cost effective management, aquifer protection strategy, policy development and resource planning.
 With aquifer exhaustion and climate-variability issues looming larger each year of the past decade for all dry land agriculture, there has been a steadily-increasing demand for GMD action and leadership to extend the groundwater supply.
 There is a critical role of groundwater storage, access governance and supply replenishment in response to demands for declining groundwater supply adaptation strategies.
 Making progress with groundwater management and protection is, of essence, a long-term activity with short term institutional and project oriented adaptation efforts as a very positive feature of local control.